 |Largest Winner as % of Gross Profit||2.52%|

-Our optimized parameters [MAXFLDUR=12 FLAGMIN=3.25 PX=12] give us a profit factor of 1.33.
-The average time in winning trades was 23 hours and 23 minutes while losing trades had an average time in trades of 12 hours and 14 minutes.
+By optimizing the parameters [MAXFLDUR=12 FLAGMIN=3.25 PX=12], the profit factor reached 1.33.
+Winning trades lasted an average of 23 hours and 23 minutes, while losing trades had an average duration of 12 hours and 14 minutes.
 The average time between trades was 5 days and 18 hours.
-The largest winning trade was $4,087.50 and the largest losing trade was $2,312.50.
+The largest winning trade amounted to $4,087.50, while the largest losing trade resulted in a loss of $2,312.50.

-If you like our article sign up here for more in-depth research [We publish trading strategies & research using R, Python and EasyLanguage]
+For more comprehensive research, trading strategies, and programming in R, Python, and EasyLanguage, sign up here.
+[We publish trading strategies & research using R, Python and EasyLanguage]